If you have a Pension, Get to Know the PBGC

 PBGC Premium Rates

-I was curious about what it costs to be covered by the PBGC (costs are covered by the employer).
-Here’s the answer (as pulled from the 2012 annual performance report section on insurance premiums):
+I was also curious about what it costs to be covered by the PBGC (costs are covered by the employer).
+Here’s are the PBGC premium rates:

 Finding Out if your Company’s Plan is Covered by the PBGC

 If you have a private pension plan and are not sure if you’re covered by the PBGC, check out the PBGC company search tool.
 Your employer should be proudly stating if their plan is covered by the PBGC, as it would be a huge employee retention nightmare if it was not (particularly when you look at the rate at which pensions seem to be failing lately).

 - If you are enrolled in a private pension plan, is it a member of the PBGC?